 It is important to note here that some DIY repairs can void your warranty so always seek professional advice first before scouring the web for magic techniques on repairing the damage yourself!
 We recommend contacting the manufacturer of your engineered stone product to seek their advice for products such as Caesarstone, Quantum Quartz or Silestone for example.
 For natural stone products, get in touch with your stonemason to arrange a visit!

-After having sought professional advice, you may have the option of repairing a minor chip yourself using a DIY repair kit (such as this one available from The Stone Guys).
+After having sought professional advice, you may have the option of repairing a minor chip yourself using a DIY repair kit which you can find at all good hardware stores.